mrochon/b2csamples/Policies/RefreshToken/readme.md

 ## Notes

 Refresh tokens may be revoked by using [Revoke-AzureADUserAllRefreshToken](https://docs.microsoft.com/en-us/powershell/module/azuread/revoke-azureaduserallrefreshtoken?view=azureadps-2.0)
- PowerShell command, user password change (local user only) or via the portal.
+ PowerShell command, user password change (local user only) or via the portal (User->Revoke sessions).

  ## Adding sample to your policy set